Khemkaran: Geography

-It is located 56 km from Tarn Taran Sahib.
-It is in Tarn Taran district.
+Khem Karan village is located 56 km southwest of Tarn Taran Sahib city in Tarn Taran district, 60 south of Amritsar, and 55 km north of Firozpur city.

 Politics

 The city is part of the Khemkaran South Assembly Constituency.

 Tourism

+Throughout the year, people visit the Martyr's monument to honor the memory of the Indian Army's martyrs of 1965 India-Pakistan Battle of Asal Uttar.
+The annual memorial event play the sports competition is also held here in September.

 In this village is the mausoleum (mazaar) of Sufi saint known as Pir Baba Sheikh Brahm.
 Twice in a year a fair (mela) is held there.